impostorsguides/impostorsguides.github.io/rbenv/1-e-content.md

 Let me take a different tack, and search what `PS4` is.
 The only line of code in this codebase containing the string `PS4` is the `export` line we're currently reading, so I know `PS4` isn't *directly* referenced anywhere else in the codebase.
 That sort of implies to me that `PS4` must be used by something else, probably the system itself, in which case the name `PS4` has a special meaning in bash.

 I Google "PS4" and find that I'm right about this.
 [This article](https://web.archive.org/web/20220517005905/https://www.thegeekstuff.com/2008/09/bash-shell-take-control-of-ps1-ps2-ps3-ps4-and-prompt_command/) says that "The PS4 shell variable defines the prompt that gets displayed, when you execute a shell script in debug mode...
-It also says that "PS4 (is used) by ‘set -x' to prefix tracing output", which relates to the line of code after the `export` line we're currently on.
+It also says that "PS4 (is used) by 'set -x' to prefix tracing output", which relates to the line of code after the `export` line we're currently on.

 So when I see lines like the following in the output of `rbenv –debug commands`: